Music (2022 - 2024)

 Prepares students for future independent studies, thesis projects, and other general academic and professional writing.
 Foregrounds questions of historiography, archives, evidence, argument, and writing style.
 Students choose individual research projects in consultation with the instructor.

 MUSIC-UA 203 Formerly Music Theory III and Harmony and Counterpoint III.
 Prerequisite: Music Theory I (MUSIC-UA 201) or equivalent.
 Laboratory section required.
 4 points.

 Analysis of music of the late 19th, 20th, and 21st centuries, and the creation of imitative compositional models based on works and principles studied.
 Topics include: whole-tone and octatonic scale systems; atonality; serialism; post-modern and spectral techniques.

 Performance and Analysis

 MUSIC-UA 206 Prerequisite: departmental audition.
 May be repeated for credit.
 Karchin.
 4 points.

 Performance of works from varied periods with a focus on interpretation and analysis.
 Works may be studied as solo pieces or as group projects (chamber music).
-Regular coachings.
+Regular coaching.

 Principles of Musical Analysis

-MUSIC-UA 209 Prerequisite: Harmony and Counterpoint I (MUSIC-UA 201) or permission of the instructor.
+MUSIC-UA 209 Prerequisite: Music Theory I (MUSIC-UA 201) or permission of the instructor.
 4 points.